-Visiting The Frick CollectionThe Frick Collection is located at the intersection of 5th Avenue and 70th Street in the Upper East Side neighbourhood of Manhattan.
+Visiting The Frick CollectionThe Frick Collection is located at the intersection of 5th Avenue and 70th Street in the Upper East Side neighborhood of Manhattan.
 Operated by the Metropolitan Transportation Authority (MTA), several bus routes conveniently stop just a few steps away from the museum.
 Running parallel to each other, Madison Avenue and 5th Avenue have dozens of bus stops in this particular district of the Big Apple.
 There are also several New York City subway stations that are situated just a few blocks away from the Frick Collection.
 Located near the campus of Hunter College, the 68th Street station gets service from the 4 and 6 lines.
 You can also take the Q train to the 72nd Street station just off 2nd Avenue.
-As one of the most visited neighbourhoods in Manhattan, the Upper East Side has plenty of covered parking garages that charge hourly or daily rates.
+As one of the most visited neighborhoods in Manhattan, the Upper East Side has plenty of covered parking garages that charge hourly or daily rates.

-Location: 1 East 70th Street (at Fifth Avenue), New York City, NY, 10021
+Location: 1 E 70th Street (at 5th Avenue), New York, NY, 10021

-Click here to visit The Frick Collection official website
+Click here to visit The Frick Collection official website.